TeboM/CyberOps-Training/README.md

 > Researched on the scope and techniques used in the Notepad++ supply-chain attack.
 This affected update requests that were intercepted and re-directed to attacker owned servers.
 Mostly impacting Orgs in East & SouthEast asia.

 ### Day 3
-> Uncovering common tactics and techniques leveraged by APT28 (Russia say's hi) when attacking Governement and non-government institutions, from Recon -> Resource Dev -> Initial Access -> Execution -> Persitence ->
+> Uncovering common tactics and techniques leveraged by APT28 (Russia say's hi) when attacking Governement and non-government institutions, from Recon -> Resource Dev -> Initial Access -> Execution -> Persitence -> C2 -> Collection.
+> Investigated a targeted Office365 Credential Harvesting campaign.
+Discovered artefacts about the phishing domain, phishing kit used, log file where credentials were stored, the attackers email addresses and final flag.

 ...

 ---